 Many grant programs also provide additional free services to help your business, like mentorship, networking events, and subsidized software and equipment.
 So if you’re new to the world of business and entrepreneurship, there are many other advantages to be had apart from just the cash!

-Quite a lot of startup companies are put off from applying for grants as they don’t think there are many grants and funding opportunities out there.
-However, the truth is that there are lots of different types of funding across a wide range of different industries.
+Quite a lot of startup companies are put off from applying for grants as they don’t think there are many grants and startup funding opportunities out there.
+However, the truth is that there are lots of different types of funding organizations across a wide range of different industries.

 The key is knowing where to look!